 Sylvan Esso’s first release was “Play it Right”, a song Meath wrote and sang originally with the harmonic trio Mountain Man.
-The trio is touring now in support of their 2018 release Magic Ship.
-Mountain Man gave an NPR Tiny Desk concert and recently appeared at Preservation Hall.
+The trio toured in 2018 in support of their release Magic Ship.
+That same year Mountain Man gave an NPR Tiny Desk concert and appeared at Preservation Hall.

 Connect with Sylvan Esso

 Every week, we provide a playlist of the music heard on our program.
 Please support your local musicians and record stores.